-Leica Q Typ 116 versus Sony RX100 IV
+Leica Q Typ 116 vs Sony RX100 IV

-The Leica Q (Typ 116) and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were revealed to the public in June 2015.
+The Leica Q (Typ 116) and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were announced in June 2015.
 Both the Q Typ 116 and the RX100 IV are fixed lens compact cameras that are based on a full frame (Q Typ 116) and an one-inch (RX100 IV) sensor.
-The Leica has a resolution of 24 megapixel, whereas the Sony provides 20 MP.
+The Leica has a resolution of 24 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 IV is considerably smaller (43 percent) than the Leica Q Typ 116.
 Moreover, the RX100 IV is substantially lighter (53 percent) than the Q Typ 116.
 In this context, it is worth noting that neither the Q Typ 116 nor the RX100 IV are weather-sealed.

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Leica Q Typ 116 features a full frame sensor and the Sony RX100 IV an one-inch sensor.
 The sensor area in the RX100 IV is 87 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 2.7.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.